pdimens/harpy/commonoptions.md

 During parsing, Harpy will inform you of naming clashes and terminate to protect you against this behavior.
 !!!

+## Software Dependencies
+Harpy workflows typically require various different pieces of software to run.
+To keep the Harpy installation small, we include only the bare minimum to invoke Harpy.
+Everything else (e.g. `freebayes`, `hapcut2`, etc.) is installed as needed at runtime by Snakemake.
+By default, Harpy has Snakemake to install a workflow's software dependencies as local conda environments in the `.environments` folder, however you can use `--container` to instead have Snakemake use a pre-configured Harpy container to manage workflow dependencies.

 ## Common command-line options
 Every Harpy module has a series of configuration parameters.
 These are arguments you need to input to configure the module to run on your data, such as the directory with the reads/alignments,